memtt/malt/README.md

 	malt -s libunwind {PROGRAM}
 ```

-The alternative rely on function instrumentation by adding prove on start/end for each function.
+The alternative relies on function instrumentation by adding prove on start/end for each function.
-It can be done by using -finstrument-function on your compiler juste as described in "How to use" section
+It can be done by using -finstrument-function on your compiler just as described in "How to use" section
-or by using binary instrumentation tools juste as explained at the end of this document.
+or by using binary instrumentation tools just as explained at the end of this document.

 Tracking stack size
 -------------------

-Malt can also track the memorty used by stacks over time, but for this support it is required to
+Malt can also track the memory used by stacks over time, but for this support it is required to
 enable a compiler flag :

 ```shell